Createdd/Writing/articles/LearningsFirstFullStack.md

 Remember that this is only a very small scope of my efforts.
 - This is on Github.
 - Tracked too late with WakaTime.
-- Just spend in the editor actually coding.
+- Just tracking time in the editor actually coding.

-Alone from the Github Repo you can see, that I have easily spend more than 200 hours for this application.
-Here you also have to take into account, that I was learning a lot on the way - so I actually was improving a lot and becoming much faster with the time.
+Alone from the Github Repo you can see, that I have easily spent more than 200 hours on this application.
+Here you also have to take into account that I was learning a lot on the way - so I actually was improving a lot and becoming much faster with the time.

 I was also doing other tutorials and projects, watching videos and writing articles on the side to understand concepts better.